-- The expenses incurred by a program administrator to design and deliver CDM. - The incremental expenses incurred by participants to implement the conservation action.
+• The incremental expenses incurred by participants to implement the conservation action.

 Incentives provided to participants from the program administrator to encourage participation in CDM programs are not included in the TRC test as these are simply a transfer from the program administrator to participating customers.